yasir2000/openwrt-oldwiki-md/BuildingPackagesHowTo.rst

 }}}

 === package/helloworld/ipkg/hello.control ===

+The control file, as you might have guessed, controls the package information reported by ipkg.

+Anyone familiar with Debian packaging will be aware of the format - a deeper description than provided here is available in the [http://handhelds.org/moin/moin.cgi/BuildingIpkgs ipkg documentation].

 {{{
 Package: hello
 Priority: optional
 Section: misc
 Description: The GNU hello world program
 }}}

+The following fields are available:
+  '''Package''' - should be the package name, as in the Makefile.

+  '''Priority''' - should be set to ''optional'' for almost all packages.

+  '''Section''' - indicates the type of package - useful sections include ''comm'', ''editors'', ''graphics'', ''libs'', ''net'', ''text'', ''web'', or if you can't decide, ''misc''.

+  '''Description''' - a short description of the package.
+(You can include a longer description here in a similar manner to the help text in Config.in.
+Start a new line after the short description, and use a line containing a single full stop ('.') as a replacement for blank lines.

+  '''Depends''' (not in the example above) - a list of package names that this package ''requires'' to operate.
+Use package names without versions here where possible (e.g. ''openssh-client'').

 === package/helloworld/patches/100-hello.patch ===
 This example will also work without the Debian patch.
 So you can skip this point.